Demo

 USC reserves the “Part-time Faculty” appointment for faculty teaching less than full-time who are not employed full-time in a primary position or career elsewhere.
 For example, a therapist with a part-time private practice, a musician who books performances on what they consider to be a part-time basis, a biologist who has a part-time job in a lab, or someone retired from a career who teaches less than full-time at USC could be considered “Part-time Faculty.”
 Part-time Faculty under this definition may teach a maximum of 3 courses per semester, and we hope to limit that to 2 courses per semester as full-time faculty numbers increase.

-Preferred qualifications for non-tenure track and part-time positions include an advanced degree (masters, Ph.D., J.D., etc.), relevant experience teaching at the college/university level, practical experience in professional accounting or taxation, and superior communication skills.
-Preference may be given to applicants who have completed the AACSB Bridge Teaching Program. (http://aacsb.edu/bridge)
+Preferred qualifications for non-tenure track and part-time positions include an advanced degree (Ph.D., J.D., Master’s in accounting, taxation, finance, or business administration, LL.M. in taxation, etc.), manager or executive-level experience in public accounting and/or private industry, and relevant experience teaching at the college/university level.
+Current CPA or CMA licensure is favorably considered, as are the CFA charter or other relevant professional accreditations.
+Preference may be given to applicants who have completed the AACSB Bridge Program (http://aacsb.edu/bridge).

 The USC Leventhal School of Accounting is a top-ranked accounting school with outstanding undergraduate, masters, and PhD programs.
 We have exceptional faculty, diverse and creative students, and dedicated staff, committed to academic excellence and achievement.